confluentinc/getting-started-guides/dotnet/README.md

 ---
 seo:
-  title: Getting Started with Apache Kafka and Go
+  title: Getting Started with Apache Kafka and .NET
   description: SEO description
 hero:
-  title: Getting Started with Apache Kafka and Go
+  title: Getting Started with Apache Kafka and .NET
   description: Hero description
 ---

-# Getting Started with Apache Kafka and Go
+# Getting Started with Apache Kafka and .NET

 ## Introduction

-In this tutorial, you will build Go client applications which produce and consume messages from an Apache Kafka® cluster.
-The tutorial will walk you through setting up a local Kafka cluster if you do not already have access to one.
+In this tutorial, you will build C# client applications which produce and consume messages from an Apache Kafka® cluster.
+The tutorial will walk you through setting up a Kafka cluster if you do not already have access to one.

 ## Prerequisites

-This guide assumes that you already have the [Go language tools](https://golang.org/doc/install) installed.
+This guide assumes that you already have [.NET Core](https://dotnet.microsoft.com/download) (>= 3.1) installed.

 Later in this tutorial you will set up a new Kafka cluster or connect to an existing one.
 If you wish to run a local Kafka cluster, you will